port-labs/port-docs/docs/complete-use-cases/service-maturity.md

 :::note

 Please make sure to add the workflow call to the `run-maturity-tests.yml` workflow.
-If you won't the workflow will never be called by the schedule run
+If you don't the workflow will never be called by the scheduled run
 :::

+## Contributing Checks

+The [example repo](https://github.com/port-labs/port-service-maturity-example) is open for pull requests!

+Feel free to open pull requests that include your `Checks` to extend the capabilities of this example!

 ## Summary